-Proposed use
+Proposed development

 LhARA will be a hybrid accelerator system in which laser interactions drive the creation of a large flux of protons or light ions that are captured using a plasma (Gabor) lens and formed into a beam.
-This will allow the delivery of particle-beam therapy to be delivered in a new regimen for radiobiological applications.
+This will allow the delivery of particle-beam therapy to be delivered.

-The laser-driven source allows protons and ions to be captured at energies significantly above those that pertain in conventional facilities, thus evading the current space-charge limit on the instantaneous dose rate that can be delivered.
+The laser-driven source allows protons and ions to be captured at energies significantly above those produced in conventional facilities where cyclotrons produce the particles,.
+This will overcome the space-charge limit on the instantaneous dose rate that can be delivered.

 Problem addressed

-Traditional X-ray therapy uses high-energy photons to treat tumours, but it can damage healthy tissue.
-New techniques have been devised in which protons are accelerated to produce proton beams (rather than photon beams) and are directed at a tumour.
-Proton therapy offers advantages by depositing energy more precisely within tumours, sparing healthy tissue.
-However, existing proton machines are large and expensive.
+Traditional Radiotherapy uses high energy X-ray (photons) to treat tumours.
+Particle beam therapy . offers advantages by depositing energy more precisely within tumours, sparing healthy tissue.
+However, existing proton machines are large and expensive and do not offer a range of particles or energies.

-How LhARA Addresses It: Proton beam machines are often large and expensive to use and operate, so there exists a need to develop smaller, cheaper and more flexible machines.
-LhARA aims to develop smaller, more flexible proton machines using high-power lasers.
-These machines can deliver short, intense pulses and micro-beams, enhancing cancer cell killing while minimizing harm to healthy tissue.
+How LhARA Addresses It: Proton beam machines are mainly cyclotron based and are often expensive to use and operate, so there exists a need to develop smaller, cheaper and more flexible machines.
+LhARA aims to develop smaller, more flexible machines for producing a range particles at different energies by using high-power lasers.
+These machines will be able to deliver short, intense pulses and micro-beams, enhancing cancer cell killing while minimizing harm to healthy tissue.
 LhARA aims to open Particle Beam Therapy (PBT) to the many and enable the investigation of radio-biological interactions to improve treatments and explore laser-hybrid accelerators.

 Technology overview